loopdash/loopdash/src/projects/forward-majority.md

 layout: single-project.njk
 meta:
   title: Forward Majority
-  description: Encode Justice is leading the charge to regulate AI and create a future where technology is ethical, accountable, and centered on human values.
-To match the urgency of their mission, we designed a bold, impactful logo and an intuitive, streamlined website that amplify their campaigns and engage their audience.
-Their new brand identity positions Encode Justice as a leader in ethical AI advocacy, transforming their platform into a powerful tool for change.
+  description:
 project:
-  tagline: A bold new look for a more accountable future.
+  name: Forward Majority
+  description: "The national balance of power begins in the states, but Forward Majority’s existing website wasn’t equipped to drive that message home.
+We built a platform that turns their strategy into action—communicating urgency, rallying supporters, and showcasing their impact with clarity and purpose.
+With tools for storytelling, engagement, and accessibility, the new site amplifies their mission to secure representative leadership and protect democracy where it's decided: in state capitols."
+  tagline: Rebuilding democracy where it matters most.
+  collaborators:
+    - name: Order
-  class: encode
+  class: forward-majority
   hero:
-    src: "./src/img/projects/cover-encode-justice.jpg"
+    src: "./src/img/projects/cover-forward-majority.jpg"
-    alt: Encode WordPress Website
+    alt: Forward Majority Website
-  industry: Internet Advocacy
+  industry: Electoral Advocacy
   services:
-    - name: Brand Identity
     - name: Strategy
     - name: Web Design
     - name: Web Development
   press:
-    - name: Forbes
+    # - name: Forbes
-    - name: Washington Post
+    # - name: Washington Post
-    - name: Time Magazine
+    # - name: Time Magazine
-  website: encodeai.org
+  website: forwardmajority.org
   sections:
     - heading: null
       paragraph: null